namerci/dts-umd-webpack-plugin/README.md

 ## Installation

-You can install it via npm like `npm install dts-webpack-plugin@namerci/dts-webpack-plugin`
+You can install it via npm like `npm install dts-umd-webpack-plugin@namerci/dts-umd-webpack-plugin`

 ## Configuration

 First, import your plugin in old way
 ```
-const DefinitionBundlePlugin = require('dts-webpack-plugin').DefinitionBundlePlugin;
+const DefinitionBundlePlugin = require('dts-umd-webpack-plugin').DefinitionBundlePlugin;
 ```
 or if you use ES6 modules:
 ```
-import { DefinitionBundlePlugin } from 'dts-webpack-plugin';
+import { DefinitionBundlePlugin } from 'dts-umd-webpack-plugin';
 ```